-RogCon — The SCN2A Company — is pioneering the discovery and development of novel treatments for SCN2A mutations that cause epilepsy, autism and other neurological disorders.
+RogCon is leading the discovery and development of novel treatments for SCN2A mutations that cause epilepsy, autism and other neurological disorders.

 The SCN2A Natural History Study is a central element to facilitating new drug development for SCN2A patients.
 An NHS such as this one – being conducted by the top epileptologists and neurologists around the world – is a critical part of designing and implementing clinical trials and provides important regulatory information to help increase the FDA’s overall understanding of the condition and the impact of the novel treatments.

 ***SCN2A Clinical Trials***